pluralsight/spavro/README.md

 ## API

-All attempts were made to externally mimic the default library's API.
-This was done so that Spavro could be used as a drop-in replacement for the official implementation.
+Spavro keeps the default Apache library's API.
+This allows spavro to be a drop-in replacement for code using the existing Apache implementation.

 ## Tests

-Since the API matches the existing library, the majority of the existing test suite is used to verify the correct operation of Spavro.
+Since the API matches the existing library, the majority of the existing Apache test suite is used to verify the correct operation of Spavro.
 Spavro adds some additional correctness tests to compare new vs old behaviors as well as some additional logic tests above and beyond the original library.
 Some of the java-based "map reduce" tests (specifically the tether tests) were removed because Spavro does not include the java code to implement that logic.